grpc/grpc-dotnet/examples/README.md

 The certifier shows how to configure the client and the server to use a [TLS client certificate](https://blogs.msdn.microsoft.com/kaushal/2015/05/27/client-certificate-authentication-part-1/) with a gRPC call.
 The server is configured to require a client certificate using [ASP.NET Core client certificate authentication](https://docs.microsoft.com/en-us/aspnet/core/security/authentication/certauth).

+> **NOTE:** client.pfx is a self-signed certificate.
+When running the client you may get an error that the certificate is not trusted: `The certificate chain was issued by an authority that is not trusted`.
+[Add the certificate](https://www.thesslstore.com/knowledgebase/ssl-install/how-to-import-intermediate-root-certificates-using-mmc/) to your computer's trusted root cert store to fix this error.
+Don't use this certificate in production environments.

 ##### Scenarios:

 * Client certificate authentication